Freedom is the only worthy goal in life.

 Connection is a human need.
-When you connect with someone, you feel really good, dopamine and other good substances are released in your head.
+When you connect with someone, you feel really good, dopamine and other good substances are released into your head.
 You get that sensation of “I really like that guy/girl”.

 What about all these stories?
 Do you feel they connect you, or do they just show you what you should be doing?

-This feels more like someone else giving you rules to follow doesn’t it?
+This feels more like someone else giving you rules to follow, doesn’t it?
 Why does FOMO even exist?